hrachovcovat/english/03_aboutness/index.md

 # Tereza Hrachovcová
 ## About me
-Hey I am Tereza – right now student of a graphic design, human being and seeker of myself.
+Hey, I am Tereza – right now student of a graphic design, human being and seeker of myself.

 ## My story
 ![Me somewhere in a mountains.](img/10.png)